-The research field of ecopreneurship is gaining more popularity but is considered a slow process that can constantly help individual in obtaining livelihood opportunities (Guleria and Kaur, 2022).
-Moreover, the motivational factors of ecopreneurship are viewed as resources required to make livelihoods sustainable (Mashapure et al., 2023).
-Ecopreneurship is a new approach to the market based on identifying and exploiting the opportunities for a promising way of environmental quality improvement.
-And, spread literature proved the association between the adoption of ecopreneurial practices and its positive effects on the environment (Gulera and Kaur, 2022).
-Nevertheless, there are still some questions that are not answered.
-What are some of the things that are promoting ecoprenuership?
-Do all ecopreneurs have these factors?
-Does ecoprenuership help in the ease of access by an individual to the possessions and livelihood opportunities that can be translated into sustainable rural livelihood outcomes?
+The research field of ecopreneurship is gaining popularity, but is considered a slow process that can constantly help individuals to obtain livelihood opportunities (Guleria and Kaur, 2022).
+Moreover, the motivational factors of ecopreneurship are viewed as the resources required for sustainable livelihoods (Mashapure et al., 2023).
+Ecopreneurship is a new approach to the market based on identifying and exploiting opportunities for a promising way of improving environmental quality.
+Moreover, the literature has proven the association between the adoption of ecopreneurial practices and their positive effects on the environment (Gulera and Kaur, 2022).
+However, some questions remain unanswered.
+What are the things that promote ecoprenuership?
+Do all ecopreneurs experience these factors?
+Does ecoprenuership facilitate the ease of access by an individual to possessions and livelihood opportunities that can be translated into sustainable rural livelihood outcomes?

 Figure 1: Sustainable Livelihood Framework